Frostbite

 Overview

-Hyper pigmentation happens once the skin produces a lot of melanin, the pigment that provides skin its color.
-This can create spots or patches of skin seem darker than encompassing areas.
+Hyperpigmentation occurs when the skin produces excess melanin, the natural pigment that gives skin its color.
+This leads to dark spots or patches that appear darker than the surrounding skin.

-Hyperpigmentation is a common skin condition.
-It affects people of all skin types.
-Some forms of hyperpigmentation, including melasma and sun spots, are more likely to affect areas of skin that face sun exposure, including the face, arms, and legs.
+It is a very common skin condition that can affect people of all skin tones.
+Certain types, such as melasma, age spots, and sun spots, are more likely to appear on areas frequently exposed to the sun, such as the face, arms, and legs.

 Symptoms